KraverekPL/discord-bot-SGStudio-server/README.md

 - Adjust the number of available jokes or specify a source for joke retrieval in the `jokes` command.
 - Define keyword responses in the `keyword_responses.txt` file.

+## OpenAI Conversation
+To engage in a conversation with the bot using OpenAI, mention the bot and provide your message.
+The bot will respond with an intelligent reply.

 ## License

 This project is open source and available under the [MIT License](LICENSE).